CRG-CNAG/pipeline_roesti/docs/README.md

 + `sample1.CDS_fragment_count.bed` RNA fragment count for each CDS.
 + `sample1.CDS_average_coverage.bed` average per-base coverage for each CDS.
-+ `sample1.CDS_values.csv` all values for each CDS in a csv table.
++ `sample1.CDS_values.csv` all values for each CDS in a csv table (see description below).
 We compute twice all these values, filtering or not the rRNA reads.
     - fragment count
     - average coverage
     - RPKM